Council for Registered Gas Installers: Previous responsibilities

-Registration with CORGI was a legal requirement under the Gas Safety (Installation and Use) Regulations 1998 for any gas installation business and there were around 55,000 CORGI registered businesses in the UK employing nearly 110,000 gas operatives.
+CORGI was approved by the Health and Safety Executive, in 1991, as a body that could certify operatives for the installation and maintenance of gas equipment in both commercial and domestic properties.
+Under these responsibilities CORGI could also inspect registered businesses, and investigate and resolve complaints.
+Registration with CORGI was a legal requirement under the Gas Safety (Installation and Use) Regulations 1998 for any gas installation business.
+In 1996 it was estimated there were c.
+50,000 CORGI registered businesses in the UK employing c.
+120,000 gas operatives.
+CORGI set the standards for gas installation, however this did not include testing for Carbon Monoxide as this was deemed "unnecessary" if the equipment was maintained correctly.

 CORGI was answerable to the Health and Safety Executive, which is the Government watchdog on all safety issues, including gas.
 The HSE has the authority to appoint CORGI and/or other agencies to operate the Register of Gas Installers.
 In 2006 another body (NAPIT) made an application to the HSE to operate a rival registration scheme.
 This application was turned down by the Health and Safety Executive.
 It is the CORGI view - a view that is supported by many other organisations too such as the All Party Parliamentary Gas Safety Group - that introducing another gas registration body would cause confusion.
 However some registered gas installers believe that CORGI's decision to run schemes for plumbing, electrics and ventilation will itself create public confusion, as well as taking away its focus from the prime consideration of gas safety.
 However, CORGI has been clear that gas safety is at the core of its business and will remain so.
 CORGI realises that gas installers often do jobs other than just gas and the decision to offer plumbing, electrical and ventilation schemes was made to help installers that are CORGI registered for gas to comply with Building Regulations in areas closely related to gas work.